testingbot/testingbot-cypress-cli/README.md

 ## Getting Help

-If you need help, please reach out to us via info@testingbot.com or our public Slack: https://testingbot.com/support
+If you need help, please reach out to us via info@testingbot.com or the public TestingBot Slack: https://testingbot.com/support

 ## License